 - categories of third parties to whom the residents’ personal information has been sold and the specific categories of personal information sold to each category of third party.

 Submitting Requests.
-Requests to exercise the right of deletion, right to a copy, and / or the right to information may be submitted by calling our Support Center at 866-349-4663.
+Requests to exercise the right of deletion, right to a copy, and / or the right to information may be submitted by using this form.
 We will respond to verifiable requests received from California consumers as required by law.

 Right to Non-Discrimination, and Incentives.
 The CCPA prohibits discrimination against California residents for exercising their rights under the CCPA and imposes requirements on any financial incentives offered to California residents related to their personal information.